tenbinlabs/tenbin-contracts/README.md

 Due to legal restrictions, yield cannot be paid to stakers without regulatory compliance.
 For this reason, a restricted registry is present in the staking contract.
 Accounts added to this registry cannot stake, unstake, or transfer staked tokens.
 If an account is restricted, the contract default admin can burn the account’s staking tokens and withdraw the underlying assets.

+### Upgradeability

+The manager is a UUPS upgradeable smart contract.
+The intention of upgradeability is to support new staking models in the future.
+In the case the design is considered stable and immutability is desired, the upgrade feature can be permanently disabled.